anonUnderground/NativeEcho/README.md

 4. **Translate Captions**: Captions are passed to an LLM deployed on a GainaNet node.
 5. **Display Translations**: Translated captions are displayed in the UI.

+## Partner Technologies
+### Nillion
+Nillion serves as the decentralized storage layer for NativeEcho.
+It is used to store metadata extracted from YouTube videos, ensuring that the data remains tamper-proof and secure.
+Here’s how it works:
+- When a YouTube video’s captions are scraped, the metadata (including video title, description, and timestamps) is structured as JSON.
+- This JSON metadata is uploaded to Nillion using `upload_data.js`.
+- The frontend fetches metadata from Nillion, ensuring the data remains decentralized and resistant to single points of failure.

+### GainaNet
+GainaNet powers the AI translation by hosting the LLM on a decentralized node.
+The key aspects of its implementation in NativeEcho include:
+- The LLM (`Qwen2.5-0.5B-Instruct-Q5_K_M`) deployed on a GainaNet node (AWS EC2 `m5.xlarge`) receives the extracted captions.
+- Each caption segment is sent to the model via API requests.
+- The translated text is returned and displayed in the UI, enabling users to understand the content in their native language.
+- Additionally, `Nomic-embed-text-v1.5` is used for text embedding, improving the retrieval of contextual information.

 ## Technologies Used
 - **Backend**: Python (YouTube API, web scraping)
 - **Frontend**: HTML, JavaScript, CSS